abhinav-meduri/CS372-final-project/SETUP.md

 ## Data Setup

+**IMPORTANT: Required Data Files**

-The application requires several large data files that are not included in the repository due to size constraints.
-These files are essential for the application to run.
+The application requires several large data files (~7 GB total) that are **NOT included in the Git repository** due to size constraints.
+These files are **ESSENTIAL** for the application to run.
+You **MUST** download them from Duke Box and place them in the correct directories before running the app.

+**Without these files, the app will fail with "File not found" errors.**

-### Download Required Files from Box
+### Download Required Files from Duke Box

 **[Download Required Data Files from Duke Box](https://duke.box.com/s/4y6mjf1965d15gnltnkqnk0dkedbttqh)**